Bill Wyman: The Rolling Stones and 1980s side projects

 When drummer Tony Chapman told him that a rhythm and blues band called the Rolling Stones needed a bass player, he auditioned at a pub in Chelsea on 7 December 1962 and was hired as a successor to Dick Taylor.
 The band were impressed by his instrument and amplifiers (one of which Wyman modified himself, and a Vox AC30).
 Wyman was the oldest member of the group.

 In addition to playing bass, Wyman frequently provided backing vocals on early records, and through 1967, in concert as well.
 He wrote and sang lead on the track "In Another Land" from the album Their Satanic Majesties Request, which was released as a single and credited solely to Wyman, making it his first official solo single.
 The song is one of two Wyman compositions released by the Rolling Stones; the second is "Downtown Suzie" (sung by Mick Jagger), on Metamorphosis, a collection of Rolling Stones outtakes.
 The title "Downtown Suzie" was chosen by their erstwhile manager Allen Klein without consulting Wyman or the band.
 The original title was "Sweet Lisle Lucy", named after Lisle Street, a street in the red light district in Soho, London.

 Wyman was close to Brian Jones; they usually shared rooms while on tour and often went to clubs together.
-He and Jones hung out together even when Jones was distancing himself from the band.
+He and Jones spent time together even when Jones was distancing himself from the band.
 Wyman was distraught when he heard the news of Jones' death, being one of two members (Watts was the other) to attend Jones' funeral in July 1969.
 Wyman was also friends with guitarist Mick Taylor.
 Like the other Rolling Stones, he has worked with Taylor since the latter's departure from the band in 1974.

 Wyman has kept a journal throughout his life, beginning when he was a child, and used it in writing his 1990 autobiography Stone Alone and his 2002 book Rolling with the Stones.
 In Stone Alone, Wyman states that he composed the riff of "Jumpin' Jack Flash" with Brian Jones and drummer Charlie Watts.
 Wyman mentions that "(I Can't Get No) Satisfaction" was released as a single only after a 3–2 vote within the band: Wyman, Watts and Jones voted for, Jagger and Keith Richards against, feeling it not sufficiently commercial.